linode/docs/docs/development/introduction-to-awk/index.md

 }
 {{< /file >}}

-- `wordFreq.awk` uses a for loop to traverse the an input file and add each record to the `freq[]` array.
+    - `wordFreq.awk` uses a for loop to traverse through an input file and add each record to the `freq[]` array.
-- The `tolower()` built-in string function is used to ensure the program does not count the same word multiple times based on differences in case, i.e. seven and Seven are not counted as different words.
+    - The `tolower()` built-in string function is used to ensure the program does not count the same word multiple times based on differences in case, e.g., seven and Seven are not counted as different words.
     - Before the program exits, the `END` block prints out each word and its frequency with the input file.

 1. Create and save the file `wordFreq.txt` to use as an input file.